Gender equal leadership makes all kinds of sense | www.lokmattimes.com

 Gender equal leadership makes all kinds of sense

-New Delhi [India], March 15 (/PNN): Gender equality is off track - according to a recent report by the ...
+New Delhi (India), March 16: Gender equality is off track – according to a recent report by the United ...

-New Delhi [India], March 15 (/PNN): Gender equality is off track - according to a recent report by the United Nations, 300 years off track.
+New Delhi (India), March 16: Gender equality is off track – according to a recent report by the United Nations, 300 years off track.
 In a world of multiple crises, we find it surprising that gender equality is not a priority for most political leaders.
-Mounting evidence shows that the health and resilience of our communities and economies depends on women being at the decision-making table - and they should fill half the seats there.
+Mounting evidence shows that the health and resilience of our communities and economies depends on women being at the decision-making table – and they should fill half the seats there.

 Yet women occupy a minority of leadership roles across sectors and just 28 of 194 countries are led by women.
 The consequences of this inequity were exemplified during the COVID-19 pandemic emergency, since only a minority of countries were able to keep death rates relatively low and many of those that could, had governments led by women.